 The Navy develops the Cable-controlled Underwater Recovery Vehicle (CURV).
 It is developed by the former Pasadena Annex of the Naval Ordnance Test Station to recover test ordnance lost off San Clemente Island at depths as great as 2,000 feet (610 meters).
 It is designed to find and retrieve torpedoes it used in tests and training but becomes famous in 1966 when it recovers an H-bomb off Spain in 2,800 feet (853 meters) of water.

 October 1, 1965

 Sealab 2 Deployed

 Sealab 2 is deployed in the La Jolla Canyon off the coast of Scripps Institution of Oceanography in La Jolla, California, at a depth of 205 feet (62 meters).
 It is twice the size of Sealab 1 and is designed to house ten men at a depth of 200 feet (61 meters) for 30 days.
 It contains heating coils in the deck to ward off the constant helium-induced chill, and air conditioning to reduce humidity.

 Deep Sea Drilling Program

-The deep sea research vessel Glomar Challenger departs on a 15 year expedition known as the Deep Sea Drilling Program.
+The deep sea research vessel Glomar Challenger departs on a 15-year expedition known as the Deep Sea Drilling Program.
 The ship criss-crosses the Mid-Atlantic Ridge between Africa and South America taking core samples.
-The ages of the samples are provides solid evidence for the theory of seafloor spreading, which would eventually give rise to the modern theory of plate tectonics.
+The ages of the samples provide solid evidence for the theory of seafloor spreading, which will eventually give rise to the modern theory of plate tectonics.

 July 14, 1969